 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling EPA's Safe Drinking Water Hotline.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's (EPA) Safe Drinking Water Hotline.

-MARSHALLTOWN WATER WORKS 2023 DRINKING WATER QUALITY REPORT
+MARSHALLTOWN WATER WORKS 2024 DRINKING WATER QUALITY REPORT